MotherTongues/mothertongues/docs/guides/build.md

 And your dictionary will be served at [http://localhost:3636](http://localhost:3636)

-!!! tip
-    If you just edit the configuration file in your clone/fork of the [mtd-starter](https://github.com/MotherTongues/mtd-starter) repo and push the changes, the demo will be automatically built and available at `https://YOUR_GITHUB_USERNAME.github.io/mtd-starter/`.
-Note that you will have to [enable GitHub Actions](https://docs.github.com/en/github/administering-a-repository/disabling-or-limiting-github-actions-for-a-repository#managing-github-actions-permissions-for-your-repository) on your MTD starter for the automatic builds to work.

 ## Exporting your data

 First, you need to export the dictionary data required by any MTD UI.